AaltoAsia/O-MI/AgentDeveloperGuide.md

 It has two helper methods, `name` for accessing its name in `ActorSystem` and `parent` for getting  `ActorRef` of `AgentSystem`.
-It also has four abstract methods, each handling received respective command received from `AgentSystem`. `Receiving` trait is used to force handling of commands, because Akka's ask pattern is used when commands are send from `AgentSystem`.
+It also has four abstract methods, each handling received respective command received from `AgentSystem`. `Receiving` trait is used to force handling of commands, because Akka's ask pattern is used when commands are sent from `AgentSystem`.

-`Receining` trait implements two methods.
+`Receiving` trait implements two methods.
 Method `receiver` adds given `Actor.Receive` to `receivers` so that it is called if there is not matching case statement for received message in any previously added `Actor.Receive`s.
-Another final method is receive that calls receivers.
+Another final method is `receive` that calls receivers.

-`InternalAgent` calls `receiver` method adding Start, Restart, Stop and Configure commands to handled commands so that command's respective method's return value is send back to sender, `AgentSystem`.
+`InternalAgent` calls `receiver` method adding Start, Restart, Stop and Configure commands to handled commands so that command's respective method's return value is sent back to the sender, `AgentSystem`.
 Now creating an InternalAgent means only creating a class extending `InternalAgent` and implementing metods: `start`, `stop`, `restart`, and `configure(config: String)`.

-To write data to O-MI Node, *internal agent* send a `PromiseWrite` containing a `WriteRequest` to `AgentSystem`.
+To write data to O-MI Node, *internal agent* needs to send a `PromiseWrite` containing a `WriteRequest` to `AgentSystem`.

-`ResponsibleInternalAgent` trait extends `InternalAgent` trait with `handleWrite` method witch is called when *responsible internal agent* receives `ResponsibleWrite' from `AgentSystem`.
+`ResponsibleInternalAgent` trait extends `InternalAgent` trait with `handleWrite` method which is called when *responsible internal agent* receives `ResponsibleWrite` from `AgentSystem`.
 `ReponsibleWrite` contains a `Promise` that needs to be complete with a `ResponsibleAgentResponse`.
 If received write in `ResponsibleWrite` was okay and no futher processing is needed, *responsible internal agent* sends it with `PromiseWrite` to